-First time offenders as charged under the driving under influence law in San Francisco and the entire Bay Area of California will be fined anywhere between three hundred and ninety dollars to more than a thousand dollars.
+First time offenders as charged under the driving under influence law in San Francisco and the entire Bay Area of California will be fined anywhere between three hundred and ninety dollars to more than a thousand dollars, according to DUI Attorneys in San Francisco.
 The fine varies depending on the various facts of the case, including the blood alcohol content, if there was any over speeding, if there was any reckless driving and most importantly if there was an accident, leading to personal injury and damage to property.
 This fine is regardless of any personal injury claim that may be filed by a victim.
 Such lawsuits are separate from the action initiated by the local policy and the subsequent intervention of the court as per the driving under influence law.

 It is possible for first time offenders to waive off some of the fine with community service.
 In rare instances, especially when the defendant is clearly incapable of paying the fine due to financial limitations, the entire amount may be waived but then the community service would have to be more comprehensive and long drawn.
 There would be three years of probation at the least for first time offenders who are charged under the civil law and the criminal law.
 The driving under influence law allows charging a defendant for a civil offense and a criminal offense.
 The three years of probation can be argued in cases where the blood alcohol content is more acceptable and there was no threat to safety of people on the road or property en route while the defendant was driving under influence.